oliviercreurer/patchwork/README.md

 - `JF.NOTE`
 - `MIDI` (device + channel selection options are in params)

 > With Just Friends' new and improved polyphonic allocator (in firmware [4.0](https://llllllll.co/t/just-friends-v4-0/34554)), it's possible to send both sequences to a single Just Friends for amazingly lush results.
+To take advantage of the JF output options, make sure your JF is connected to crow via i2c.

 #### Keys & Encoders